Inzhenerka/docs.getdbt.tech/website/snippets/_env-var-secrets.md

-The `env_var` function can be used to incorporate Environment Variables from the system into your dbt project.
-This `env_var` function can be used in your `profiles.yml` file, the `dbt_project.yml` file, the `sources.yml` file, your `schema.yml` files, and in model `.sql` files.
-Essentially `env_var` is available anywhere dbt processes Jinja code.
+The `env_var` function can be used to incorporate environment variables from the system into your dbt project.
+You can use the `env_var` function in your `profiles.yml` file, the `dbt_project.yml` file, the `sources.yml` file, your `schema.yml` files, and in model `.sql` files.
+Essentially, `env_var` is available anywhere dbt processes Jinja code.

 When used in a `profiles.yml` file (to avoid putting credentials on a server), it can be used like this: